GIS-Halmstad/audioguide/README.md

 CREATE INDEX sidx_audioguide_point_geom ON public.audioguide_point USING gist (geom);
 ```

-### The OGC WFS Service
+#### The OGC WFS Service

-You need to publish the tables mentioned above using a WFS service that can output features as `application/json`.
+Once you have the spatial data in a database, you need to expose it using a WFS service that can output features as `application/json`.
 Make sure to note the workspace, workspace's namespace, layers' SRS, as well as the URL to the WFS service.
+The Audioguide App expects the WFS layers to be called the same as the tables, i.e. `audioguide_line` and `audioguide_point`.

+### Option 2: GeoJSON files

+If you want a simpler setup, without any WFS service nor database involved, you can opt for the static GeoJSON file solution.
+In this case you must:

+- create two GeoJSON files (`lines.geojson` and `points.geojson`).
+Populate them with data.
+Refer to the provided database table structure above - the attributes must be called the same and have the same data types as in the database example.
+- edit you Audioguide config (see next sections) and set `"useStaticGeoJSON"` to `true`.

+### The tool configuration

+Apart from the line and point features themselves, Audioguide has a configuration file that must be provided.
+Similarly to the geodata features, the configuration can be provided in two ways: using an API or using a static JSON configuration file.

-### Optional: The Hajk API
+#### Option A: The Hajk API

 The Audioguide App is designed to work seamlessly with Hajk's API.
 If you have a recent version of the Hajk API running, you can configure the app to use your API instead of the built-in static configuration file.
 This allows you to easily update the app's configuration and push it to clients without requiring them to update the app itself.

+#### Option B: Static JSON configuration

-Please note that using the Hajk API is optional.
-You can also use the built-in static `simpleMapConfig.json` file to configure the Audioguide App.
+Instead of the Hajk API, you can also use the static `simpleMapConfig.json` file to configure the Audioguide App.

 ## Example Configuration

 ### Static Configuration

-To use the static configuration, make sure to set `useStaticMapConfig` to `true` in your `public/appConfig.json` file.
+To use the static configuration (option B), make sure to set `useStaticMapConfig` to `true` in your `public/appConfig.json` file.
 This will load the app's configuration from `public/staticMapConfig.json`.
 For more details on how to configure the map's extent, available projections, references to WMS layers used as backgrounds, and more, please refer to the `staticMapConfig.json` file.

 ### Using Hajk's API to Retrieve Configuration